 I think one of best things about the course (and I'd recommend the 3-day) is that he starts with the basics and then builds into more complex arenas.
 The class was also small enough that you could ask questions.

 When you look at the cost of the course in comparison to hours lost on the job trying to understand things, or perhaps the cost of making wrong decisions because you don't have the knowledge, it's minimal.

 Please feel free to contact me if you have questions!
-Best wishes!

 Sr. Account Consultant